Slavery in Nepal – A New Film highlights Nepal Youth Foundation

 #standwithme opens in February 2014 with a 30-city tour of North America, and there’s no doubt that this powerful film will earn broader distribution and reach a worldwide audience.

-Film highlights NYF’s work to end slavery
+Film highlights NYF’s work to end slavery in Nepal

 Midway through #standwithme is a poignant scene showing a meeting between Vivienne and our very own Olga Murray, NYF’s Founder and Honorary President.
 Nepal Youth Foundation is one of six organizations selected to receive a portion of Make a Stand’s gross revenue.
 It’s heartwarming to see 9-year old Vivienne and 88-year old Olga talk about their shared passion for ending child slavery.